LD4P/arm/modeling_recommendations/carriers_and_bound_withs.md

 **ex:BoundCollection**
 > - **URI:** TBD
 > - **Label:** Bound collection
 > - **Definition:** An artificial gathering of two or more items physically into or on a single carrier, whether bound, affixed, or otherwise brought together into a single bound unit, and lacking a collective title.
+Includes only collections gathered subsequent to publication, rather than issued or reissued together by the publisher.

 **bf:Item**
 > - **URI:** http://id.loc.gov/ontologies/bibframe/Item